What is Ménière disease?

-- Vertigo is the most debilitating symptom and is a severe spinning sensation that can cause:
+Vertigo, a severe spinning feeling that can cause:

-The symptoms of Ménière disease may look like other conditions or health problems.
+The symptoms of Ménière disease may look like other health problems.
+Always check

 How is Ménière disease diagnosed?

-- Magnetic resonance imaging (MRI) scans.
-An MRI is done to determine if a tumor is present.
+MRI.
+This is done to see if a tumor is present.

 You may see specialists including: